Updated: Sep 3, 2021

-The sacrament of Baptism is the fulfillment of circumcision, which was the entrance into the Old Covenant.
-Paul calls Baptism the “circumcision of Christ,” because, instead of removing the physical flesh, Christians strip off the “carnal body,” that is, our sinful past life (Col. 2:11).
-God has forgiven us “all our transgressions,” and an invisible circumcision of the heart - promised by the prophets - has occurred (Col. 2:13; cf. Rom.
+The sacrament of Baptism takes away sin as the fulfillment of circumcision.
+Paul calls Baptism the “circumcision of Christ,” for instead of removing the physical flesh (foreskin), Christians strip off the “body of the flesh” - the sinful past life (Col. 2:11).
+God forgives all "trespasses" (Col. 2:13).
+An invisible circumcision of the heart - promised by the prophets - occurs (Col. 2:13; cf. Rom.
 2:29, Jer.
 4:4).
-Circumcision separated the people of Israel from the other nations, and Baptism does the same for the New Covenant people of God, who are “aliens and exiles” in this world (1 Pet.
-2:11).
+Circumcision separated the people of Israel from the other nations, and baptism does the same for the New Covenant people of God.

 Baptism creates spiritual freedom in the life of the baptized person.
 The waters cause Christians to no longer be “enslaved to sin” (Rom.
 6:6).
 Christians used to be "dead" in "trespasses," but when baptized, the "record of debt" becomes nailed "to the cross" (Col. 2:12-14).
 Christians deserve death due to their sins, and if Jesus’s death cancelled that out, then they live in freedom.
 The devil used to have authority, but not any more (Col. 2:15).
 The baptized “drink of [the] one Spirit,” meaning that He gives them power to avoid sin (1 Cor.
 12:13; cf. Rom.
 8:13).

 St. Paul is not anti-ceremony in any way; he is truly Catholic in his understanding of baptism.
 Union with Christ occurs in the most mystical of ways, and it creates a new heart and a new Spirit to live within the baptized.
 Christians deserve to know the fullness that Christ offers to all those who undergo this sacrament, and St. Paul is the key to unlocking that.